zeid-hub/python-p4-v2-one-many-relationships/README.md

 keys.

 In this lesson, we'll explore how Flask-SQLAlchemy makes it easy to establish and use relationships between models, without having to write SQL.
+We'll implement a **one-to-many** and a **one-to-one** relationship between models.

 Flask-SQLAlchemy uses a `ForeignKey` column to constrain and join data models, a `relationship()` method that allows one model to access its related model, and a